civictechdc/clean-slate/README.md

 - Requirements ([1](docs/requirements_1.jpeg) & [2](docs/requirements_1.jpeg))

 ---
+Developement guide:

+    First, make sure that you have [`git`](http://git-scm.com/downloads) on your computer.
+Create your own [fork](https://guides.github.com/activities/forking/) of the repository, then clone it to your computer:

+    git clone git@github.com:[YOUR GITHUB NAME]/expungement-dc.git

+	You can work on the `master` branch (which is the default), but it's preferable to set up a new branch if you're working on a specific feature:

+    git checkout -b [NEW BRANCH NAME]

+---
 To Do:
 - Add Ineligible Felonies to Step #6 of the wizard
 - Add eligible misdemeanor or an ineligible misdemeanor/felony #8